Harrysdad2/Harrysdad2.github.io/_posts/2001-1-1-New Windows.md

 title: New Windows
 ---

-We live on quite a long road which shares its name with other roads in the city so it's important that people can see a house number when trying to find us.
-I designed the '252' in a deco style using transparent glass in clear and blue.
+When you live on a long road it's important that people can see a house number.
+I designed this '252' for  a client in a deco style using transparent glass in clear and blue.
 The edge is in zinc came which provides a lightweight edge.
 There is a wire running through the frame to the hanging loops to provide additional strength.

 ![252]({{ site.baseurl }}/images/252%20Front.jpg)

 ![252 back]({{ site.baseurl }}/images/252%20Back.jpg)

 I was also asked by my Dad to do a window for an extension to his house.
 The window faces the driveway and he wanted something that he could see enough through to know if someone was there, but to reduce the view into the house.
 I chose to do another sunburst and borrowed the bluebird design from our own home.
+It's better than net curtains!

 ![Dads Window]({{ site.baseurl }}/images/dadswindow.jpg)